Ocean plastic can be stopped. By working at the source of the problem, businesses and communities can show that they are Ocean Certified.

-Catch Plastics works with communities to protect our oceans by initiating environmental education programmes, beach clean ups and tailored programmes for local government and councils.
+Catch Plastics works with communities to protect our oceans by initiating environmental education programmes, beach clean ups and tailored programmes for local governments, councils and businesses.

-Currently there are no effective tools available to collect and cleanup the accumulation of plastics and micro plastics once the have reached the oceans.
+Currently there are no effective tools available to collect and clean up the accumulation of large macro-plastic items and micro-plastics once they have reached the oceans.
 Prevention at source is therefore the key action required to deal with plastic pollution and its associated impacts.
-Read more here about what governments, communities and NGO’s have done so far to tackle the issues and what can be done to take action.
+Read more here about what governments, communities and NGOs have done so far to tackle the issue and what could and should be done to take action.